steven-fox/laravel-short-urls/README.md

     - Referer url
     - Device type
     - Full user agent
-    - Bot??
   - Forward query params
+    - And maybe an option to apply a certain set of query params?
   - Using https for the destination url
   - All options have configurable default (globally) but can be overridden for each short url
 - How to handle custom attributes on the ShortUrl model?
   - Mailcoach method where the model classes are dynamic and users can easily override them?
   - Short url package method with a beforeCreate() method that loops through callbacks?